Sandeep001git/Share-With-Me/README.md

     - The sender initiates the file transfer, and the receiver accepts the files.

 3. **Sending Files**:
-    - The sender enters the receiver's PeerID and selects the files to send.
+    - The sender waits for the reciver to initiate the connection.
     - Once the connection is established, files are transferred securely using WebRTC.

 4. **Receiving Files**:
-    - The receiver waits for the sender to initiate the connection.
+    - The reciver enters the sender's secret key and wait for sender to send the files.
     - Once the sender starts the file transfer, the receiver can download the files.

 ## How It Works

 - **WebRTC with PeerJS**: PeerJS is used to simplify the process of establishing WebRTC connections.
 It provides an easy-to-use API for creating and managing peer connections.
 - **User Identification**: Each user is identified by a unique PeerID and a secret key.
-The PeerID is used for establishing WebRTC connections, while the secret key ensures secure communication.
+The secret Key is used for establishing WebRTC connections, it ensures secure communication.
 - **Anonymous Access**: Users do not need to log in or provide personal information.
 The app generates a unique secret key for each user on their first visit, which is stored locally.

 ## Contributing